 - Menveo is usually given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - Fainting has been reported after use of this vaccine.
-Your health care provider may monitor you for 15 minutes after you receive this vaccine to watch this side effect.
+Your health care provider may monitor you for at least 15 minutes after you receive this vaccine to watch for this side effect.

 - If you miss a dose of Menveo, contact your doctor right away.